Drug companies avert landmark opioids trial as talks on $48 billion settlement set to resume

 Israel-based Teva said it was paying $20 million in cash and will contribute $25 million worth of Suboxone, an opioid addiction treatment.

-Teva, the world’s largest maker of generic drugs, said it will makes its contribution over three years.
+Teva, the world’s largest maker of generic drugs, said it will make its contribution over three years.

 The companies have been accused of fueling a nationwide opioid crisis.
 Some 400,000 U.S. overdose deaths between 1997 and 2017 were linked to opioids, according to government data.

-“While the companies strongly dispute the allegations made by the two counties, they believe settling the bellwether trial is an important stepping stone to achieving a global resolution,” the distributors said a joint statement.
+“While the companies strongly dispute the allegations made by the two counties, they believe settling the bellwether trial is an important stepping stone to achieving a global resolution,” the distributors said in a joint statement.

 Hanly said his team rejected a proposed $18 billion settlement last week from the three distributors because the payments were due to be made over 18 yeas.